 - Back pain

-- Pseudotumor cerebri, a condition associated with disorientation, headache, and visual impairment.
+- Pseudotumor cerebri, a condition increasing the pressure in the brain and associated with confusion or disorientation, headache, and visual problems.

-- Kidney Disease: Hypertension, Type 2 diabetes and congestive heart failure are major contributors to kidney disease and kidney failure.
-All of these conditions are caused or made worse by obesity, you can visit the following website http://www.thekidneydocs.com/services.html/ to learn more about this condition.
+- Kidney Disease: High blood pressure, Type 2 diabetes and congestive heart failure are major causes of kidney disease and kidney failure.
+These conditions are caused or made worse by obesity.

-- Other conditions that could become life-threatening: maternal gestational diabetes and preeclampsia during pregnancy, increased incidence of miscarriages and stillborns, gallbladder disease, pancreatitis, and more.
+- Other conditions that could become life-threatening: Diabetes and high blood pressure during pregnancy increases the chance of a woman having a miscarriage, gallbladder disease, pancreatitis, and more.

-- Other conditions resulting in diminished quality of life: stress urinary incontinence (leakage), polycystic ovarian syndrome, infertility, and skin fold rashes.
+- Other conditions resulting in diminished quality of life: stress urinary incontinence (leakage), enlarged ovaries causing infertility (inability to get pregnant), and skin fold rashes.

 Obesity can have a dramatic impact on your body.
 The conditions related to obesity can be detrimental to your health.
 However, many of these complications can be avoided or cured through weight loss.